sufiprog/sufiprog/README.md

 ## 🚀 About Me

-- 🎓 I'm currently a student/graduate in [Your Major or Field]
+- 🎓 I'm currently a student in Aligarh Institute of Technology
 - 🌱 I’m currently learning Next.js, React, GSAP, MongoDB, and Prisma
 - 💼 I’m looking to collaborate on projects related to web development and open source contributions
-- 📝 I regularly write articles on [Your Blog or Medium link]
+- 📝 I regularly write articles on [https://medium.com/@sufiprogg]
 - 💬 Ask me about web development, JavaScript frameworks, and database management
-- 📫 How to reach me: [your email or contact info]
+- 📫 How to reach me: [sufidemo@gmail.com]
-- ⚡ Fun fact: I love exploring new technologies and building creative web applications
+- ⚡ Fun fact: I love exploring new technologies, building creative web applications, and playing chess.

 ## 🛠️ Technologies & Tools